Trimming Your Trees and Shrubberies to Protect Your Home’s Painted Finish

 Trees and shrubberies create a surface where water can splatter when it rains.
 Despite the fact some paints are splatter resistance, the rainwater can cause watermarks on the painted surface.
 Also, take into account that the rainwater from the surface of the leaf is usually dirty.
 So you exterior paint will have watermarks and dirt.

 One of the main purposes of painting your home exterior is to make your home look more attractive.
-Your intention is to make your outside looking appealing, more aesthetic and increase your curb appeal.
+Your intention is to make your outside looking appealing.
+More aesthetic.
+Increase your curb appeal.
 Now, imagine that you have tall trees and shrubberies near your home.
 All people will see are trees and not the newly painted walls.

 The beautiful exterior is to attract people and make your home stand out.
 But the trees stand in the way of that view.
 It then becomes pointless to have painted the walls.